 NMT – Boompjes 40 in Rotterdam (The Netherlands)

 Costs include all lecture materials, catering and lunches (excluding 21% VAT).
 When enrolling five or more participants from the same company you will receive a 10% discount.

-- Marine Propulsion Module 1: Propulsion Plant Concepts and Basic Ship Hydrodynamics (will be scheduled soon)
+- Marine Propulsion Module 1: Propulsion Plant Concepts and Basic Ship Hydrodynamics (planning 2023 will follow soon)

-- Marine Propulsion Module 2: Diesel and other Marine Internal Combustion Engines (is scheduled soon)
+- Marine Propulsion Module 2: Marine Internal Combustion Engines, (sustainable) fuels & emissions (planning 2023 will follow soon)

-- Marine Propulsion Module 4: Propulsion system integration: Matching machinery and propeller (is scheduled soon)
+- Marine Propulsion Module 3: Propulsion system integration: Matching machinery and propeller (June 15th & 16th, 2022)

 For this training there are only two spots left.
 If you are interested in the training please contact Jeannette Lucas at email@example.com or via 06 – 83966229.